Voting machine vendor treated election officials to trips to Vegas, elsewhere

 The arrangement could compromise the integrity of the officials' decisions — or at the very least, the optics of those decisions — at a time when they are faced with efforts by Russia and perhaps other nations to disrupt the upcoming mid-term elections, ethics and elections experts said.

-As many as a dozen election officials attended the March 2, 2017 Las Vegas meeting, with a number of them accepting airfare, lodging, meals and, according to one participant, a ticket to a show on the Strip from their voting systems vendor, Nebraska-based Election Systems and Software (ES&S).
+As many as a dozen election officials - including Sedgwick County Election Commissioner Tabitha Lehman - attended the March 2, 2017 Las Vegas meeting.
+Lehman and a number of other election officials accepted airfare, lodging, meals and, according to one participant, a ticket to a show on the Strip from their voting systems vendor, Nebraska-based Election Systems and Software (ES&S).
 Two other panel members said their state election boards paid for their trips.

+Lehman, who was appointed election commission in 2011, said the Las Vegas conference was her first as an ES&S panel member and that the company covered her expenses including hotel, airfare and meals.
+She said she thinks she also attended the show.

+But ethics experts and election watchdogs say the company's hospitality and hobnobbing with government officials is potentially corrupting.

 The unusual practice, which has not previously been reported, offers a glimpse of one way in which a voting equipment manufacturer has sought to cement relationships with government officials, some of whom play roles in the award of millions of dollars in contracts.